Vandreic/PushupProgression/README.md

 <details>
 <summary>Android</summary>

-You can install PushupProgression by using [Obtainium](https://github.com/ImranR98/Obtainium/) for automatic updates or manually if you prefer direct downloads.
+You can install Push-Up Progression by using [Obtainium](https://github.com/ImranR98/Obtainium/) for automatic updates or manually if you prefer direct downloads.

 <details>
 <summary>Install with Obtainium</summary>